nerohmot/sksd/README.md

 ## Licensing

 We relay on the `noarch` [zeroconf](https://github.com/jstasiak/python-zeroconf) package which is licensed under [LGPLv2.1](https://github.com/jstasiak/python-zeroconf/blob/master/COPYING).
-Given the fact that I had in mind to conform to `spyder-ide` licencing philosophy, thus choose `MIT` I am not sure if this would be a problem. (after all, we just juse the library, it is thus not 'defived work' or so ...
-Someone with more knowledge should have a look at the situation.
+Given the fact that I had in mind to conform to `spyder-ide` licencing philosophy, thus choose `MIT` I am not sure if this would be a problem or not ...

+After all, we just use the library, it is thus not 'defived work' or so ...
+IMHO there is no problem, but someone with more knowledge should maybe have a look at the situation before release.